apache/spark/sql/core/src/main/scala/org/apache/spark/sql/jdbc/README.md

 ## What are JDBC connection providers and why use them?

-JDBC connection providers (CPs from now on) are making JDBC connections initiated by JDBC sources.
-When a Spark source initiates JDBC connection it looks for a CP which supports the included driver, the user just need to provide the `keytab` location and the `principal`.
-The `keytab` file must exist on each node where connection is initiated.
-The way how CP lookup happens described in later chapter.

 Spark initially provided non-authenticated or user/password authenticated connections.
-This is quite insecure and some of the users expected stronger authentication possibilities.
+This is quite insecure and must be avoided when possible.

-This need fulfilled in 2 ways:
+JDBC connection providers (CPs from now on) are making JDBC connections initiated by JDBC sources which can be a more secure alternative.

+Spark provides two ways to deal with stronger authentication:
- * Embedded CPs added which support kerberos authentication using `keytab` and `principal` (but only if the JDBC driver supports keytab)
+* Built-in CPs added which support kerberos authentication using `keytab` and `principal` (but only if the JDBC driver supports keytab)
 * `org.apache.spark.sql.jdbc.JdbcConnectionProvider` developer API added which allows developers to implement any kind of database/use-case specific authentication method.

 ## How JDBC connection providers loaded?